OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 Two struct types are equal if have the same number of fields, and each field has the same name and equal type, field-by-field.

-Two func types are equal if they use the same qualifiers, and they have the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).
+Two func types are equal if they use the same qualifiers, they have the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).

+Two closure types are equal if they use the same qualifiers, they have the same number of argument types, and each argument type is equal, argument-by-argument, and the return types are equal (or neither has a return type).

 Two map types are equal if their key types are equal and their value types are equal.

 Two option types are equal if their inner types are equal

+Two union types are equal if they have the same number of variants and their variants are equal, variant by variant.

+Two specialized generic or nominal types are equal if their representations are equal.

 `any` equals itself.